zalyoung/gitlab-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 1. When an emergency is triggered, you will receive an alert from PD.
 This could be a text, phone call, email, Slack message, or a combination of those (depending on your PagerDuty notification preferences).
 1. Acknowledge the alert in PagerDuty or Slack.
 This means that you received the emergency page, and are starting the response process.
 1. **OPTIONAL:** Create a new Issue using the [Emergency Runbook Issue Template](https://gitlab.com/gitlab-com/support/emergency-runbook/-/issues/new), to guide you through the emergency response process for Customer Emergency tickets.
 1. Open the Zendesk ticket.
+Assign yourself as the ticket owner to establish yourself as the Directly Responsible Individual (DRI), which prevents confusion about emergency response, ensures consistent customer communication, and creates accountability for follow-through until resolution or proper handoff.
     1. Most PagerDuty notification formats provide a direct link to the ticket.
     1. Alternatively, use Zendesk search with the term `priority: urgent` to find the ticket.
 1. Verify that the requester has an active subscription at Premium level or